Trouble Falling Asleep? Try Melatonin

 Research supports this, which Dr. Daniel Amen author of Change Your Brain, Change Your Body stated, melatonin, a hormone made in the brain actually helps regulate other hormones and maintains the body's sleep cycle.
 Beyond sleep assistance, melatonin has been demonstrated in animal studies to prevent premature aging and increase the average life span.
 Lastly, melatonin is a strong antioxidant and is not addictive.

-If you’re interested in seeing if melatonin can help you get a good night’s sleep, we encourage you to give it a try during the month of September while we’re offering 15% off all melatonin products, which come in a variety of flavors and quantities.
 Our nutritionists frequently recommend one to five milligrams of melatonin in a sublingual form, a form you put under your tongue because it gets absorbed into the bloodstream more efficiently and quickly.

 Most of our clients find success falling asleep (and awaking refreshed, what a thought!) by taking three to five milligrams about a half an hour before going to bed.